-When we return to Spain next year, I think I would prefer full coverage plan offered with Sanitas (including hospitalization).
+Perhaps next year, I think I would prefer full coverage plan offered with Sanitas Expats (including hospitalization).
 I really liked the on-line service with Sanitas and they have all of their documents in English as well as Spanish.
 They do cater more to the expats, but their prices shows that.
 When they sent us a quote they offered on that was geared more towards expats and had regular coverage in the US as well.
 They partner with United Health in the US, so that way we wouldn’t need to worry if we return to the US for a trip.

 The Spanish Insurance companies we have received quotes from are listed below.
-They all have on-line tools available for you to receive a quote and explain their varieties of coverage.
+They all have on-line tools available for you to receive a quote and explain their varieties of coverage for healthcare in Spain.

 Live a Healthy Life!